pearpages/cv/README.md

 ## Howto

 My curriculum vitae in REACT and Angular1.5.
+Master branch is in REACT.

 Printable and reponsive.